 - II.
 Choose How to Use your Tongue–

 - Will you use your tongue to bless or curse?
 The choice is yours.

-- We can choose to use our tongues to: slander, swear falsely, gossip, curse, blaspheme, boast, destroy, tear down, discourage.
+- We can choose to use our tongues to slander, swear falsely, gossip, curse, blaspheme, boast, destroy, tear down, or discourage.

-- But at the same time, we can choose to use our tongues to: praise God, exalt Jesus, encourage, build up.
+- But at the same time, we can choose to use our tongues to praise God, exalt Jesus, encourage, and build up.

-- Guard what enters into your heart- “garbage in garbage out” principle is also biblical.
+- Guard what enters into your heart- the “garbage in, garbage out” principle is also biblical.
 “Out of the abundance of the heart the mouth speaks” (Matt.
 12:34).